MShavankumar/MShavankumar/README.md

 -   Deep diving into Docker for containerized deployments.
 -   Cloud-native development with AWS Amplify.

--   👨‍💻 All of my projects are available at [My Portfolio](https://reddeppa-reddy-portfolio.vercel.app/)
+-
--   📫 You can reach me at masireddyreddeppareddy@gmail.com
+-   📫 You can reach me at SHAVANK289@gmail.com
--   📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/1eNVKcpCmWHfApar-DnjcI-MQKGnxdMvS/view?usp=sharing)
+-
 -   🤝 I’m always open to collaborating on interesting web development projects.

 ---